dinualx/file_handling/README.md

         self.longestlength = ""
         self.mykey = 3

-I created a reinit method which does the same thing as the init constructor, for using it in the class methods if needed
+I created a reinit method which does the same thing as the init constructor, for using it in the class methods if needed.
+Of course, this reinit method will reset to default the class variables for a specific instance

     def reinit(self):
         self.__init__()

+This method below it is used to extract only the file name along with its extension, from the provided path depending on operating system, MACOS, Linux or Windows, I called built-in methods for windows I called a method using PureWindowsPath and platform libraries for MACOS and Linux I called a method using os library

     def extractbasename(self, path):
         if platform.system() =='Windows':